Artifactory version 6.x to 7.x upgrade with Helm

 Artifactory Network Ports

-Artifactory uses external network ports to communicate with services outside Artifactory and internal networks to communicate with Artifactory and other JFrog Platform microservices.
+Artifactory uses external network ports to communicate with services outside Artifactory and internal network ports to communicate with Artifactory and other JFrog Platform microservices.

 External Network Ports